 Under Ohio Rev. Code Section 3314.08, ODE may also perform a FTE Review subsequent to the fiscal year end that may result in an additional adjustment to the enrollment information as well as claw backs of Foundation funding due to a lack of evidence to support student participation and other matters of noncompliance.
-ODE performed such a review on the School for fiscal year 2020.
+ODE did not perform such a review on the School for fiscal year 2021.